 Then again, the one that got Jonah didn’t have to be a whale at all.
 A whale shark, for example, could have fit the bill.
 In the early 1920s, the Literary Digest ran the account of an English sailor who was swallowed by a whale shark in the English Channel.
 Two days later the creature was spotted again and killed.
 When it was cut open the sailors found the man unconscious but alive.
 He was rushed to the hospital, only to be discharged a few hours later after being found to be physically fit.
 In 1926, Dr. Harry Rimmer, the President of the Research Science Bureau of Los Angeles, met the man.
 Rimmer described his physical appearance as odd.
 The man was devoid of hair and patches of his skin were covered in a yellowish-brown color.

 You see, those who attempt to criticize or explain away the story of Jonah do so at their own peril.
-The God of the miraculous is certainly not on their debate team.
-Neither are the historical reports of “Jonahs” from more modern times.
+The God of the miraculous is certainly not on their side.
+For that matter, neither are these historical reports of “Jonahs” from modern times.

 For as Jonah was three days and three nights in the belly of the great fish (the classic King James translation goes with the translation of “whale” instead of “fish”, but “fish” is more accurate), so will the Son of Man be three days and three nights in the heart of the earth.
 (Matthew 12:40, N.K.J.V.)